Code-Institute-Submissions/ksagep-Second-milestone-project-Quiz_JuneResub/README.md

 ### Footer

-The footer is simple and it contains to my Facebook (or Meta) and Instagram as well as copyright info also.
+The footer is simple and it contains to my Facebook (or Meta) and GitHub as well as copyright info also.

 ## Resources